furqan4545/chat_with_your_pdfs_AI/readme.md

 Chat with PDFs is a Python application built with Streamlit and Langchain that allows users to upload PDF documents and interact with the content in a conversational manner.

+To access the deployed app go to the link: [liveapp](https://chat-with-pdfs.azurewebsites.net)

 ## Features

 - Upload multiple PDF documents and process them into a conversational format.